LeetLLM

 Layer specialization

-Layer 0 (Token embeddings)Surface form, character patternsCharacter CNN (Convolutional Neural Network) layer
+Layer 0 (Token embeddings)Surface form, character patternsCharacter CNN captures morphology; best at word shape classification

-Layer 2 (Upper LSTM)Semantics: word sense, meaningBest for WSD (Word Sense Disambiguation), sentiment
+Layer 2 (Upper LSTM)Semantics: word sense, coreferenceBest for WSD (Word Sense Disambiguation) and sentiment; captures long-range semantic dependencies

 The final representation is a task-specific weighted combination of all layers:

-Reading the formula: the final representation for token kkk is a weighted blend of all layers' outputs.
+The final representation for token kkk is a weighted blend of all layers' outputs.
 The weights sjs_jsj are learned during fine-tuning, so the model can decide "for sentiment analysis, I need more of the upper (semantic) layer; for POS tagging, more of the lower (syntactic) layer."
-The scaling factor Ξ³\gammaΞ³ adjusts the overall magnitude.
+The scaling factor γ\gammaγ adjusts the overall magnitude.

 The polysemy breakthrough